+152nd MSS-Seminar

+MSS

 Impacts on and interaction with regolith covered surfaces in low gravity

-Dr. Jonathan Kollmer

-Faculty of Physics, University of Duesburg-Essen

-The surfaces of many planetary bodies, including asteroids and small moons, are covered with dust to pebble-sized regolith held weakly to the surface by gravity and contact forces.
-The granular mechanics of these surfaces, especially in a regime where gravity and contact forces are of the same magnitude, however are poorly understoods of ar.
-Through a series of low gravity experiments I will show how such a surface reacts to external

-Through a series of two gravity experiments i will store now addre a week of the perturbations.
+Dr. Jonathan Kollmer Faculty of Physics, University of Duesburg-Essen The surfaces of many planetary bodies, including asteroids and small moons, are covered with dust to pebble-sized regolith held weakly to the surface by gravity and contact forces.
+The granular mechanics of these surfaces, especially in a regime where gravity and contact forces are of the same magnitude, however are poorly understoods of air.
+Through a series of low gravity experiments I will show how such a surface reacts to external Through a series of low gravity experiments it was about the confidence of the perturbations.
 In a first set of experiments we conduct low velocity impacts and show that even for millimeter sized particles the interparticle cohesion has a major influence on the coefficient of restitution (COR).
 For rubble pile asteroids this has implications regarding their surface evolution and size sorting effects that have been observed to occur there.
-In a second set of experiments we explore the stick-slip mechanics of a granular material in low gravity as is related to technological applications such as diging and anchoring.
+In a second set of experiments we explore the stick-slip mechanics of a granular material in low gravity as is related to technological applications such as digging and anchoring.
 Both of which are important for future exploration missions to asteroids and the moon.